ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 can infinite-loop traversing the YAML representation graph at some point, for example:

-- when trying to serialize it JSON;
+- when trying to serialize it as JSON;
-- or when searching/identifying nodes using specifications based on the JSON data model (e.g. {{JSON-POINTER}}).
+- or when searching/identifying nodes using specifications based on the JSON data model (e.g., {{JSON-POINTER}}).

 ~~~ yaml
 x: &x